rust-project-primer/book/src/building/readme.md

 ---
 Alex explains some strategies to speed up Rust compilation.
 He explains that the Rust programming language has prioritized execution speed and programmer productivity over compilation speed.
-He gives recommendation for how to setup your CI pipeline, pruning dependencies, what code styles lead to faster compilation times.
+He gives recommendations for how to set up your CI pipeline, pruning dependencies, what code styles lead to faster compilation times.
 ```